ryanbcommits/shopping-list-app/README.md

 I consulted Claude and it said that First my JS was running before the HTML elements are loaded.
 So when my script runs, t he DOM elements don't exist yet (document.getElementById("connect") returns null.
 The quick fix is to Wrap your code in DOMContentLoaded.

-I was correct, but specified that the HTML pages which have different elements:
-    specifically - Login.html has form elements but no button with id="connect"
-                 - index.html has buttons with id="connect" but different form structure
-                 - firebase.js is looking for different elements from BOTH pages at the same time.
-Claude suggests that I split my JS into separate files (which I thought would be approprate at first, but wanted to test what would happen if all my js code was in the same file...)

 ## Acomplishments
 - Achieved multiple doc additions to my db by switching out the setDoc method to addDoc method.